MartinDM/martindm.uk/src/apps/apps.md

 💻[Repo](https://github.com/MartinDM/Vanilla-JS-Calculator)

 This project was a refreshing return to JavaScript fundamentals.
-I built my own patterns for managing state and manipulating the DOM, which encouraged me to think methodically about each step—especially when handling the quirks of calculator operations!
+I built my own patterns for managing state and manipulating the DOM, which encouraged me to think methodically about each step; especially when handling the edges of calculator operations!

 It was eye-opening to see just how crucial clear naming and a clean separation of behaviors are, even for my future self to make sense of the code.
 Plus, it was a great excuse to experiment with some retro styling.
-A fun and insightful little project!
+A fun and little project!

 [![JS Calculator](/img/js-calculator-app.jpeg)](https://stackblitz.com/edit/martin-js-calculator?file=src%2Fmain.ts)